GlitchSecure/website/index.md

 # Features
 features-title-small: "Our Process"
 features-title: "How does it work?"
-features-subtitle: "We use a hybrid approach that combines manual penetration testing performed by experts, a real-time reporting dashboard, and testing automation to deliver incredibly thorough security assessments. "
+features-subtitle: "We use a hybrid approach that combines manual testing performed by experts, a real-time reporting dashboard, and automation to deliver high quality results. "
 ## See _date/home/feature.yml

 # Platform Feature
 platform-feature-title1: "Get actionable results.
 Instantly."
 platform-feature-subtitle1: "No more waiting for outdated PDF reports and spreadsheets.
 We report security vulnerabilities to you instantly using our real-time dashboard.
-View technical details, triage reports, schedule remediation testing, and collaborate with our security team using our platform."
+View technical details, triage reports, schedule remediation testing, and collaborate with our security team using the GlitchSecure platform."
 platform-feature-button1: "Get Started"
 platform-feature-quote: "&ldquo;Ethically minded security vulnerability sleuth with high attention to detail, professionalism and a creative flair for seeing angles many miss.&rdquo;"
 platform-feature-quote-who: "SVP of Technology at a Financial Services Provider"
 platform-feature-quote-pic: "/assets/img/default-avatar.jpg"
 platform-feature-title2: "Expert advice in real-time."
-platform-feature-subtitle2: "Our dedicated experts are available throughout the assessment period to provide advice and help you along the way."
+platform-feature-subtitle2: "Our dedicated secuirty experts are available throughout the assessment period to provide advice and help you along the way.
+We'll help you triage findings, understand technical details, and ensure vulnerabilities are patched correctly."
 platform-feature-button2: "Get Started"

 # Call-to-action